Tasman blaze: Massive Nelson fire 'sparked by farmer'

 At least eight choppers are refuelling and attaching monsoon buckets to attack the blaze which is still flaring up over a widespread area between Wakefield and Richmond.

-Scores of passers by are stopping to film the choppers take off and land.
+Scores of passers-by are stopping to film the choppers taking off and landing.